 - 1 cup shelled edamame*

-- ⅓ cup EACH chopped green onions, cilantro, & salted peanuts*
+- 1/3 cup EACH chopped green onion, cilantro, & salted peanuts*

 - crispy wonton strips & sesame seeds, optional for topping

 - In a small jar or airtight container, add the peanut butter, honey, rice vinegar, soy sauce, lime juice, sesame oil, ginger, red chili flakes, and garlic.
 Shake until all of the dressing ingredients are completely combined.
-You can also use a small food processor or blender.
+You can also use a small food processor or blender.1/4 cup natural peanut butter, 3 Tablespoons honey, 2 Tablespoons EACH rice wine vinegar & soy sauce, 1 lime, juiced, 1 teaspoon toasted sesame oil*, 1 Tablespoon finely minced fresh ginger, 1/4 teaspoon EACH red chili flakes & granulated garlic

-- In a large mixing bowl, add the red cabbage, green cabbage, bell pepper, carrot, cucumber, edamame, green onion, cilantro, and peanuts.
+- In a large mixing bowl, add the red cabbage, green cabbage, bell pepper, carrot, cucumber, edamame, green onion, cilantro, and peanuts.2-3 cups EACH thinly sliced red & green cabbage, 1 cup EACH thinly sliced bell pepper, carrot, & cucumber, 1 cup shelled edamame*, 1/3 cup EACH chopped green onion, cilantro, & salted peanuts*

-- Add about ⅔ of the dressing.
+- Add about two-thirds of the dressing.
 Toss until well combined.
 Taste and add more if needed.

-- Top with crispy wontons and sesame seeds.
+- Top with crispy wontons and sesame seeds.crispy wonton strips & sesame seeds, optional for topping

-- Toasted Sesame Oil: Be sure to use the dark colored toasted sesame oil (vs regular sesame oil).
-It has a much more intense flavor.
+- Toasted Sesame Oil: Be sure to use dark-colored toasted sesame oil (vs regular sesame oil).
+It has a much more intense nutty flavor, which works well with this Asian chopped salad.

-- Peanuts: Substitute for chopped almonds, cashews, or even sunflower seeds.
+- Peanuts: You can substitute peanuts for chopped almonds, cashews, or even sunflower seeds.
+Each of these options will help create a crunchy texture in the salad.

 Yum!
 This sounds amazing!
 Will try it this weekend as a side!
 Thanks for the yummy recipe!